Farm holidays with children: special experiences for little explorers

 - 3 bedrooms, kitchen, fireplace, sauna

-- Feeding animals, sleigh rides, Christmas spirit
+- Feeding animals, sledding, Christmas atmosphere

-from 2,100€
+from €2,100

 (= 300€/night)

-Over 600 family-friendly farms are waiting to be discovered by your children – with real animals, plenty of space, and unforgettable moments.
+Over 600 family-friendly farms are waiting to be discovered by your children, with real animals, plenty of space and unforgettable moments.

-Find a family-friendly farm nowFarm holidays with children – what you should pay attention to
+Find a family-friendly farm nowFarm holidays with children: what you should pay attention to

 Safety first